Wings: A forgotten sitcom gem of the 1990s

 One of the things that make a sitcom great is consistency.
 Wings had this in laughs, character development, and storylines.
 True to tv trope form, there was also a "will they/won't they" laced in throughout the first five seasons.

 Like many great sitcoms, too, there often comes a lull towards final seasons.
-Those shows that make it past five seasons find a way to not make that drop-off happen all at once.
+Those shows that make it past five seasons find a way to not make a drop-off happen all at once.
 The top-of-the-line shows may never see that happen.
 And while Wings never quite reached the elite level of greatness, it wasn't until parts of episode seven and into season eight where storylines grew a little bit more wacky and outlandish, sometimes not in the name of good comedy.
 (It will be said, however, that the two-part series finale "Final Approach" was nearly perfect).

-Comedies can sometimes suffer when main characters end up romantically linked throughout (see Friends, when after the initial glow of Monica/Chandler wears off after season five and a baby is tossed in the mix with the Ross/Rachel love affair a few seasons later.
+Comedies sometimes suffer when main characters end up romantically linked throughout (see Friends, when after the initial glow of Monica/Chandler wears off after season five and a baby is tossed in the mix with the Ross/Rachel love affair a few seasons later.
 The show was never the same.)
-The creators and writers of Wings teased a very brief love triangle with Joe/Helen/Brian but that never really materialized.
+The creators and writers of Wings initially teased a very brief love triangle with Joe/Helen/Brian but that never really materialized.
 And once Joe and Helen did end up together, fresh ways were thought of to keep the show rolling, with a baby never entering the picture.

 Certain moments of what we see now as cringe were used as easy jokes that put down a demographic.
 It was true to comedy of that era but one now people can learn from.
 The amount of jokes alone about being gay as a putdown or to tap into characters' homophobia were prevalent.
 It was seen in Wings and Friends, among many, and even stretched into early episodes of The Office.